Contributing to the SciPy documentation#

 Note

 • Changes to certain documents do not take effect when Sphinx documentation is rebuilt.
-In this case, you can build from scratch by deleting the directories scipy/doc/build and source/reference/generated, then building again.
+In this case, you can build from scratch by deleting the directories scipy/doc/build and source/reference/generated, or by running python dev.py doc clean then building the docs again.

 • In case the SciPy version found by the above command is different from that of the latest commit in the repo, you will see a message like: